sciactive/nymphjs/packages/query-parser/README.md

 Powerful object data storage and querying.

-Note: this library is being migrated from a PHP backend with JS frontend to a Node.js/TS backend with a TS frontend.
-This is a work in progress.
+The Query Parser is a utility for creating complex Nymph entity queries from a simple text input.
+Essentially, it turns a string into a Nymph query.

 ## Installation